-For use at home the model has a cassette-type fiddle-yard at the 'downhill' end of the layout, with a much smaller one for the quarry tramway.
-For home use, mainly one-man operation, this is fine and the railway ran in this form until Glasgow.
-The heat and air-con of the Scottish Exhibition Centre caused the cassette to bend alarmingly and the resultant hump backs caused all sorts of uncoupling problems.
+Originally the model had a cassette-type fiddle-yard at the 'downhill' end of the layout, with a much smaller one for the quarry tramway.
+For home use, mainly one-man operation, this was fine and the railway ran in this form until Glasgow 2011.
+The heat and air-con of the Scottish Exhibition Centre caused the cassette to bend and the hump backs caused all sorts of uncoupling problems.

 So, a new 'marshaling-yard' was built, with curved boards at each end.
-This also allows for a continuous run, which is remarkably helpful when running-in locomotives.
-It ran in this form at Narrow Gauge North and all following exhibitions.ExpoNG.
-The down-side is that it almost doubles set-up time.
+This also allowed for a continuous run, which was remarkably helpful when running-in locomotives.
+It ran in this form at Narrow Gauge North and all following exhibitions..
+The down-side was that it almost doubles set-up time.

-However, this format is not manageable at home.
-The footprint it requires is almost the total floor-space of my workshop; movement only being possible with a crab-like shuffle.
-So, as a home layout, the following format has evolved.
+However, this format was not manageable at home.
+The footprint it required was almost the total floor-space of the workshop; movement only being possible with a crab-like shuffle.
+So, as a home layout, the following format evolved.

-This does give more of a feel of a real railway with trains leaving the fiddle-yard, running over the Cob-bach, passing another train at Dinas Manod, before finally arriving and running round at the terminus.
-This has required a couple of new sections - so there is still plenty to do!
-Take-down and re-set-up times are also greatly extended and are the main reason for Rhyd imminent 'retirement'.
+This gave more of a feel of a real railway with trains leaving the fiddle-yard, running over the Cob-bach, passing another train at Dinas Manod, before finally arriving and running round at the terminus.
+This required a couple of new sections.
+Take-down and re-set-up times are also greatly extended and were the main reason for Rhyd's retirement.